unisonweb/distributed_v1/design.md

 * Gossip protocol

 In a subsequent document, we intend to work out some or all of these examples to help illustrate how these APIs could be used for different sorts of applications.

+## FAQ

+### How are tasks garbage collected and what happens when `await t` is called on a task that completed long ago?

+The location that computes a task will hold onto the result until the parent task is completed (possibly with a failure) or cancelled.
+Cancelling a task `t` forked at location `loc` allows `t` to be garbage collected after notifying any other tasks of the cancellation.
+Thus tasks that call `await t` after the cancellation may just get a `TaskNotFound` failure.
+A `TaskNotFound` might also occur if a location gets rebooted and has its ephemeral state destroyed.

+More sophisticated supervision can be implemented on top of this API (for instance, one might define a version of `forkAt` which cancels tasks after a while if they aren't making sufficient progress, or which cancels tasks shortly after completion to allow for reclaimation).